Skip to main content

 Logo for LEED.
 Text on graphic says "U.S. Green Building Council, LEED, USGBC"

-As of the start of 2024, Harvard has 150 LEED-certified buildings, more than any other higher education institution, including the first LEED Commercials Interiors (CI) V4 in Massachusetts, and the first building in New England to receive a second platinum certification.
+As of 2025, Harvard has 155 LEED-certified buildings, more than any other higher education institution, including the first LEED Commercials Interiors (CI) V4 in Massachusetts, and the first building in New England to receive a second platinum certification.

 PHIUS logo: Passive House Institute US.